katyanaveka/ozon-masters-ml-dl-homeworks/README.md

 Study projects, ML

-some handmade modules for simple models
+some modules from scratch for basic models